How Best to Sell Your Home in Edinburgh With so Many Competing Houses For Sale!

 Does it matter what time of the year you sell your home in Edinburgh?

-The last few years have been troubling for property markets throughout the UK, and Edinburgh has been hit hard like most regions outside the south east of England.
+The last few years have been troubling for property markets throughout the UK, and Edinburgh has been stricken like most regions outside the south east of England.
 Typically, the number of buyers on the market for the property will spike just after Christmas and the summer holidays, as people start to plan for their future without the distraction of leisure time.
 However, the picture has changed slightly – something demonstrated by figures published on the Home website.
 The most popular month for selling Edinburgh property in 2013 was June, and the supply of houses started to drop towards the end of the year and the beginning of 2014.
 Until credit becomes widely available again, and full confidence restored in the market, it may be difficult to ascertain the best time of year to sell a home in Edinburgh.
-But you can maximise your chances of securing a quick sale at a good price by marketing your home according to the seasons.
+But you can maximise your chances of securing a quick sale at a reasonable price by marketing your home according to the seasons.

 How are the localised property markets of Edinburgh doing?